 - There was a revolution in 1944 that introduced social-democratic reforms, including setting up a social security system and redistributing land to landless peasants.

 - Another earthquake destroyed Guatemala City in 1917–18 and another one in 1976.

 - There was a terrible civil war between 1960 and 1996 where thousands of people died, mainly from indigenous towns.

-- Guatemala - along with Nicaragua, El Salvador and Honduras signs a free-trade agreement with US in 2003.
+- Guatemala - along with Nicaragua, El Salvador and Honduras sign a free-trade agreement with the US in 2003.